lost-possum/Hashbrown/README.md

 ***

-I plan to add support for both symmetric and assymetric encryption, including:
+At some point, I plan to add support for both symmetric and assymetric encryption, including:

 * GPG keypairs
 * SSH keypairs
 * Veracrypt-compatible keyfiles
 * Wireguard keypairs

+However, I do not have a firm timeline in place, as I am currently focused on other projects.
+This is, in essence, my first Python mini-project,